Legislative Policy Agenda

 FEA Session Focus

-For the 2021-22 school year, a return to normal is not good enough.
-Florida’s students deserve to attend schools that are fully staffed with highly qualified and certified teachers; schools with small class sizes that allow for one-on-one attention; schools with full-time registered nurses, counselors and mental health professionals; schools that focus on real learning and authentic assessment; schools where students’ unique needs are met and every student excels, no matter, their race, income, ZIP code or disability.
-Members of the Florida Education Association work hard to ensure our public schools are places where students’ imaginations can soar, and each and every student is provided the tools and lessons to make their wildest dreams come true.
+Florida’s students deserve to attend schools that are fully staffed with highly qualified and certified teachers; schools with small class sizes that allow for one-on-one attention; schools with full-time registered nurses, counselors and mental health professionals; schools that focus on real learning and authentic assessment; schools where students’ unique needs are met and every student excels, no matter, their race, income, ZIP code or ability.
+Members of the Florida Education Association work hard to ensure our public schools are places where students’ imaginations can soar, and each and every student is provided the tools and lessons to make their dreams come true.

 Educators have had enough, and we are coming together and demanding better for our students, ourselves and our communities.
 This legislative session we stand united to ensure legislators will live up to their mandate in the Florida Constitution that every student has a right to a “high quality system of free public schools.”
 We are 150,000 members strong from Pensacola to the Keys, and we are speaking with one voice to say that after two decades of disinvestment in public schools, we are now ushering in a decade of progress.